Looking for things to do in Porto? We’re here to help.

 When in Porto, do as the locals do, and the locals hang out at Maus Habitos.
 Situated right next to Lado B, this is the perfect place for a post-dinner cocktail or glass of port.

-Maus Habitos is really a multipurpose cultural space: the building houses a restaurant, a bar, and exhibition and performance space.
+Maus Habitos is really a multipurpose cultural space: the building houses a restaurant, a bar, and an exhibition and performance space.
 You can find temporary art exhibits, live music, comedy shows, and even a nightclub here.
 As a bonus, you’ll have a great rooftop view of the city.

 It’s worth noting, though, that if you’re only in Porto for a short time and you definitely want to check this place out, reservations are recommended.